How should I prepare my child for the entrance examination?

 Who do I contact if my child is having academic difficulties or adjustment problems?

 Your first contact is the assistant director.
-He will act as the link between your child and your child’s teachers.
-Once the problem is identified, the assistant director may recommend talking with other resource people such as the guidance counselor or the director of educational services.
+She will act as the link between your child and your child’s teachers.
+Once the problem is identified, the assistant director may recommend talking with other resource people such as the guidance counsellor or the director of educational services.

 How much time should my child spend hours on homework each night?